damosull/cypress-cucumber/README.md

 # Introduction

-This repo consists of the cypress end-to-end tests for Viewpoint application.
+This repo consists of the cypress end-to-end tests for ... application.

 <br/>

 # Running Tests for non-techs

-If you want to run automated tests on Viewpoint, but have little or no idea on how to run specific test scripts, then follow below steps.
-This will help you run specific automated test scripts from the Viewpoint Regression Test Suite, Automation Backlog Test Suite or the Automated Smoke Tests.
+If you want to run automated tests on ..., but have little or no idea on how to run specific test scripts, then follow below steps.
+This will help you run specific automated test scripts from the ...
+Test Suite.

 To run tests on Azure Pipelines, go to [`this link`](https://dev.azure.com/glasslewis/Development/_build?definitionId=430), click on `Run pipeline`, put the command suggested below under `Build Parameters`.
 Choose the test environment as required and make sure you change the number of parallel instances to 1.
 Then, Click `Run`.